Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Introduction

+Based on the empirical and theoretical insights on real-world biases, we introduce two novel type of biases inspired by real-world applications.
+Due to the complexity of real-world biases, debiasing methods should be capable of handling various types of biases and other real-world challenges, such as the multi-bias setting \cite{Li_2023_CVPR}.
+Thus, towards developing debiasing methods applicable in the real world, we propose a systematic evaluation framework for real-world debiasing that encompass various types of biases and settings to facilitate the debiasing field.

-We further conducted an in-depth analysis of existing methods and found that their effectiveness is reliant on the high bias prevalence of existing benchmarks and thus fails to handle real-world datasets with low bias prevalence.
-Finally, based on our analysis, we introduce a simple yet effective enhancement to existing methods. {Experiments on real-world datasets in both image and language modalities show that our approach significantly boosts the capability of existing methods in handling real-world biases}, improving their performances on both high and low bias prevalence datasets.
+Furthermore, focusing on the setting of debiasing w/o bias label\citep{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,pmlr-v139-liu21f,NEURIPS2022_75004615,limBiasAdvBiasAdversarialAugmentation2023,zhaoCombatingUnknownBias2023,leeRevisitingImportanceAmplifying2023}, which is more practical as bias feature is expensive to annotate and sometimes even hard to notice \citep{Li_2021_ICCV}, we show that the proposed real-world biases pose a novel "\textit{Sparse bias capturing}" challenge to the existing debiasing paradigm.
+Specifically, the sparse and scattered real-world biases make it difficult for existing methods to identify the unknown bias accurately, causing severe performance degradation.
+To tackle the challenge, we introduce a simple yet effective approach, named Debias in Destruction (DiD), that can be easily applied to existing methods.
+Extensive experiments on 8 datasets show that DiD significantly boosts the capability of existing methods in handling various types of biases.
 To sum up, this work makes the following contributions:

-\begin{itemize} \item \textbf{Identify key characteristics of real-world biases.} We propose a fine-grained framework for analyzing bias in datasets.
-Based on the framework, we empirically and theoretically identified two key characteristics of real-world biases, previously overlooked.
-We then propose a systematic evaluation framework inspired by real-world applications for real-world debiasing.
+\begin{itemize} \item \textbf{Empirical and theoretical insights on biases in the real world.} We propose {a fine-grained framework for bias analysis}.
+Based on the framework, we empirically and theoretically identified {key characteristics of real-world biases}, previously overlooked.

-\item \textbf{Uncover critical failure mode of existing unsupervised debiasing methods.} Evaluation of existing methods shows that they fail at handling real-world biases.
-We further prove that the failure is due to their reliance on unrealistic assumptions on the data distribution.
+\item \textbf{Systematic evaluation framework for real-world debiasing.} Based on our insights, we further propose \textit{two novel real-world-inspired biases}.
+Together with the multi-bias challenge and 8 existing benchmarks, we introduce a systematic evaluation framework for real-world debiasing to facilitate the development of real-world-applicable debiasing.

+\item \textbf{Uncover the "Sparse bias capturing" challenge in real-world debiasing.} We show that the sparsity of real-world biases poses a unique challenge for debiasing w/o bias label.

-\item \textbf{Principled approach.} A simple yet effective approach is proposed based on our analysis, which can be easily applied to existing unsupervised debiasing methods.
+\item \textbf{A simple-yet-effective approach to address the challenge.} We propose an effective approach, which can be easily applied to existing debiasing methods.
+An extensive evaluation on 8 datasets of various distributions shows the effectiveness of the proposed approach.

-\item \textbf{Empirical validation.} {Extensive empirical results on multiple real-world datasets, distributions, and modalities not only validate our analysis but also demonstrate the superiority of the proposed approach.}

 \end{itemize}